zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

      ![](images/emmonlab8step14.png " ")

-15. Configure the following fields and click Continue.\
+15. Configure the following fields and click Continue.
-Conditions for actions
+- Conditions for actions
-•	Keep the default of “Always execute the actions” Create Incident or Update Incident
+  - Keep the default of “Always execute the actions”
+- Create Incident or Update Incident
-•	Click on option “Create incident (if not associated with one)”
+  - Click on option “Create incident (if not associated with one)”
-•	Keep the default of  “Each event creates a new incident”
+  - Keep the default of  “Each event creates a new incident”

      ![](images/emmonlab8step15.png " ")